Nahyomee/ecommerce-schema/README.md

 ## ✨ Credits
-Created by @nahyomee.
+Created by @Nahyomee.
 Inspired by real-world eCommerce systems.

 ## License